-When it comes to the comparison, we need to consider a lot of factors like price, data read and write speed, product dimensions, working performance, life span, etc.
+When it comes to comparison, we need to consider a lot of factors like price, data read and write speed, product dimensions, working performance, life span, etc.

 HDD (Hard Disk Drive) is a type of storage device in a computer.
 Its first use occurred in 1956.
-It is a device that works mechanically and storage is happening in a form of electro-mechanical data.
+It is a device that works mechanically and storage is happening in the form of electro-mechanical data.
 The drive will only work when the disk on its top is being rotated.
 It is the oldest storage type for SSDs.

 Hard Disk Drives are in use today because of the low price rate with high drive storage compared to SSD.

 On the other hand, SSDs are also called Solid State Drives.
-The first release of the SSD happened in 1991 with storage of 20MB.
+The first release of the SSD happened in 1991 with a storage of 20MB.
 IBM bought it for $1000 and made the first use of SSD technology.
 There are no mechanical actions present in these drives and this is one of the reasons for their high price compared to HDD.

 We need to look at the different factors in-depth to understand these storage technologies.